New York has the fastest-growing Amish population, and 5th-largest overall

 Johnson-Weiner notes that “in New York’s North Country, the women quilt much more, and the majority of the quilts they make are for sale outside the community” (New York Amish, Johnson-Weiner, p 71).
 Adolescent girls are involved in quilting, and quilts are purchased by tourists and vacationers.
 Some quilts are also assembled by Swartzentruber locals for eventual sale by Lancaster County Amish.
 Johnson-Weiner notes that Amish women in the area produce a variety of goods for sale that they themselves would not use, including Christmas tree skirts and toaster covers.

 Other businesses in the area include those that cater to Amish, including harness makers and buggy shops, as well as bulk food stores.
 Men operate businesses commonly found in Amish communities with restrictive Ordnungs, such as sawmills.

 Recently, Swartzentruber churches decided to allow the use of bulk tank milk dumping stations, following the closing of a local cheese house which had previously supplied product for stores across New York, providing a market for Swartzentruber Amish dairy farmers.

 This allowance has permitted Swartzentruber Amish continued access to a market for their milk, as unrefrigerated Swartzentruber milk could previously only be sold for cheese making.
 This decision to change testifies to the fact that the rules and guidelines of an Amish community are not static, with change happening even among the most conservative groups.

 Johnson-Weiner observes that as the Heuvelton community continues to grow, an influx of outsiders, many from outside New York, has added pressure to the Heuvelton settlement.
 Land prices have risen and competition among local Amish has increased.
-Today, the Heuvelton Amish community is the second-largest in New York, with 11 church districts.
+Today, the Heuvelton Amish community is the largest in New York, with around 2,600 Amish in 12 church districts.

 The Clymer Amish settlement